 - If you change platforms in the future, you will have to start over.
 (As a bonus: having call-backs in place from a 3rd party during a platform transition is great way to mitigate any hiccups that might occur.)

 - If you have a multi-site or multi-platform scenario, you will need to configure each call-back solution separately.

 - If you send some of your calls to a BPO/outsourced call center, the call-back strategy won’t extend to those calls.

 - If you’re looking for a feature rich product with things like scheduled call-backs, intelligent reporting, web and mobile front-ends, etc. then the free version in your current platform will likely fall short.

 - Some built-in features rely on algorithms to determine when a customer should be called back, which requires accurate data on staffing levels, call volumes, hold times, handle times, and other variables that change in real-time.
 To learn more read, “Why You Shouldn’t Trust a Call-Back Algorithm”.

 When you replace hold-time with a call-back, your callers get a more pleasant experience and the call center gets a more efficient operation.
 Yes, it’s that’s elusive “win-win”.
-Sign up for a live demonstration to learn more.
+Sign up for a live demonstration or watch our short demo video to learn more.